-THE M29F040 PROGRAMMING MODEL
+THE M29F400 PROGRAMMING MODEL

-The M29F040 is a 512K x 8 Flash memory which can be electrically erased and programmed through special coded command sequences on most standard microprocessor buses.
-The device is broken down into 8 blocks, each 64K bytes in size.
+The M29F400 is a 512K x 8 or 256K x 16 Flash memory which can be electrically erased and programmed through special coded command sequences on most standard microprocessor buses.
+The device is broken down into 11 blocks of varying sizes.
 Each block can be erased individually, or the whole chip can be erased at once, erasing all 4Mb.

-The M29F040 is a single voltage device.
+The M29F400 is a single voltage device.
 It differs from first generation devices which require a 12V supply to program or erase.
-The M29F040 is therefore easier to use since the hardware does not need to cater for special bus signal levels.
+The M29F400 is therefore easier to use since the hardware does not need to cater for special bus signal levels.
 The voltages needed to erase the device are generated by charge pumps inside the device.

 Included in the device is a Program/Erase Controller (P/E.C.).
 With first generation flash memory devices the software had to manually program all of the bytes to 00h before erasing to FFh using special programming sequences.
-The P/E.C. in the M29F040 allows a simpler programming model to be used.
+The P/E.C. in the M29F400 allows a simpler programming model to be used.
 The P/E.C. takes care of all the necessary steps required to erase and program the memory.
 This has led to improved reliability so that in excess of 100,000 program/erase cycles are guaranteed per block on the device.

-The M29F040 does, however, require some high voltage bus signals if all of the functionality of the device is to be accessed.
+The M29F400 does, however, require some high voltage bus signals if all of the functionality of the device is to be accessed.
 Each block can be protected against accidental programming or erasure.
-Protecting and unprotecting the blocks requires V{ID} (about 11V) on some of the pins.
+Protecting and unprotecting the blocks requires V{ID} (about 11V for both the M29F400 and the M29W400) on some of the pins.
 Most applications of the device will not include these functions.
-However, blocks may be pre- programmed, protected and unprotected by an EPROM programmer prior to fitting into the hardware.
+However, blocks may be preprogrammed, protected and unprotected by an EPROM programmer prior to fitting into the hardware.
 Unprotected blocks may still be used to store data and parameters.
 By protecting a block, accidental data loss through software failure cannot occur.